 Getting to know her story deeper via her first memoir, The Vogue Factor, I instinctively connect with her qualitative approach to editorial work.
 It really celebrates women, power and fashion.
 She seems reflective about the artistry of magazines of yore – and the evolving integrity of the fashion industry as a whole.

 This is why I was delighted when her latest book IMPRESSIVE – How To Have A Stylish Career hit the shelves.
 A curation of anecdotes and advice from fashion industry heavy hitters, it is a must-have tome for any aspiring fashionista who’s serious about getting into the fashion industry.
-I was allured by not only to the gravitas that Clements lends it, but for the welcome glimpse inside the minds of her impressive fashion friends, who give first hand accounts of how to ascend to their positions.
+I was allured by not only to the gravitas that Clements lends, but for the welcome glimpse inside the minds of her impressive fashion friends, who give first-hand accounts of how to ascend to their positions.

 Here are gems from the people whose photos I used to rip out of Vogue and put in a special ‘inspiration’ folder for myself – from Giorgio Armani GM Mary Chiew to PR impresario (and ex Gucci comms pro) Tracy Baker.

-These women (and a host of admirable men) encapsulate the polished nonchallance that speaks without screaming both ‘fashion’ and ‘you need to have your wits to get to where I am’.
-How these elegant fashion stalwarts present is a far cry from the peakocking of the modern era.
+These women (and a host of admirable men) encapsulate the polished nonchalance that speaks without screaming both ‘fashion’ and ‘you need to have your wits to get to where I am’.
+How these elegant fashion stalwarts present is a far cry from the peacocking of the modern era.